vivekthangam/CheatSheet_Tutorial/system_design.md

 **Would you like me to move on to the "Netflix/Video Streaming" design, or would you like a deep-dive into "Uber/Lyft" location-based matching?**

-# 🎬 FAANG Deep-Dive: Designing a Video Streaming Service (Netflix)
+# ðŸŽ¬ FAANG Deep-Dive: Designing a Video Streaming Service (Netflix)

 ## 1. The Problem Statement
 Design a system capable of storing petabytes of video data and streaming it to millions of users simultaneously across different devices and network speeds.